ethereum/EIPs/EIPS/eip-draft-app-keys.md

 * `contract address`: For app keys that would be designed to interact with a given ethereum contract (for instance app keys for a given token, if one desires to do so), other metadata fields could be used such as contract addresses.
 * [TBD]

-In relation to the SLIP-0013 proposal mentionned above, one could think of alternative specifications that would use some certificate for authentification similar to https.
+In relation to the SLIP-0013 proposal mentionned above, one could think of alternative specifications that would use some certificate for authentication similar to https.

 ### An Account gap limit standard for application controlled hd sub-path?